Snoo Wilson: 1970s

 Wilson was successful with screenplays and teleplays in the 1970s, including Sunday for Seven Days (1971), The Good Life (1971), More About the Universe (1972), Swamp Music (1973), The Barium Meal (1974), The Trip to Jerusalem (1974), Don't Make Waves (1975) and A Greenish Man (1979).
-In 1975 and 1976, he was dramaturge to the Royal Shakespeare Company (RSC), and in 1976 he married the journalist Ann McFerran, a theatre critic, with whom he had two sons, Patrick and David, and a daughter, Jo.
+In 1975 and 1976, he was dramaturge to the Royal Shakespeare Company (RSC), and in 1976 he married the journalist Ann McFerran, a theatre critic, with whom he had two sons, Patrick and David, and a daughter, Jo- who now runs Lighthouse School of Speech, Drama and Communication..
 In the same year, he became script editor of the BBC television anthology drama series, Play for Today.
 A play that year, The Soul of the White Ant, starring Simon Callow, was first produced at the Soho Poly.
 It is a dramatic treatment of a racial murder in South Africa and the ensuing cover-up by the police and the press.
 A white woman has an affair with a Black lover and then shoots him.
 It is "possibly [Wilson's] masterpiece".

 In 1978, The Glad Hand, in which a South African tycoon employs a troupe of actors and sails an oil tanker through the Bermuda Triangle, hoping to conjure up the Anti-Christ and kill him in a Wild West gunfight, premiered at the Royal Court Theatre and won the John Whiting Award.
 Cushman wrote, "Sceptics like me have sometimes fallen foul of Mr Wilson's concern with the occult; here he makes it easy for us.
 Like Tom Stoppard he sets up impossible situations and explains them; and his wit in this piece has a Stoppardian exhilaration."
 Later that year, Wilson was appointed Henfield Fellow at the University of East Anglia.